joho/awesome-code-review/readme.md

 - [Code Reviews: Honesty, Kindness, Inspiration: Pick Three - Jacob Stoebel RubyConf 2017](http://confreaks.tv/videos/rubyconf2017-code-reviews-honesty-kindness-inspiration-pick-three) How to do effective code review while remaining kind to the original author.
 - [Goldilocks and the Three Code Reviews - Vaidehi Joshi RedDot Ruby Conf 2017](https://confreaks.tv/videos/reddotrubyconf2017-goldilocks-and-the-three-code-reviews) Finding just the right amount of code review by focussing on what is affecting.
 - [Implementing a Strong Code-Review Culture - Derek Prior Railsconf 2015](https://www.youtube.com/watch?v=PJjmw9TRB7s) How to instill a healthy code review culture in a team.
-- [Episode 400: Michaela Greiler on Code Reviews - SE Radio 2020](https://www.se-radio.net/2020/02/episode-400-michaela-greiler-on-code-reviews/) Michaela Greiler discusses the importance of code reviews and how to conduct them on the Software Engineering Radio podcast.
+- [Michaela Greiler on Code Reviews - SE Radio 2020](https://www.se-radio.net/2020/02/episode-400-michaela-greiler-on-code-reviews/) Michaela Greiler discusses the importance of code reviews and how to conduct them on the Software Engineering Radio podcast.

 ## Tools